Juan María Fernández y Krohn: Prosecution

 Juan María Fernández y Krohn had to answer for the murder attempt both under canon law and under Portuguese criminal law.

 Fernández y Krohn was convicted of attempted murder, and sentenced to six and a half years imprisonment.
 He received a further seven months in prison for contempt of court.
-During his trial, he said that he was opposed to the reforms of Vatican II and that he believed Pope John Paul II had been in league with the Soviet Union, even accusing him of being a secret Communist agent trying to infiltrate the Vatican.
+During his trial, he said that he was opposed to the reforms of Vatican II and that he believed Pope John Paul II had been in league with the Soviet Union, accusing him of being a secret Communist agent trying to infiltrate the Vatican.
 He has said he had not hurt the pope.
 After spending three years in a Lisbon prison, Fernández y Krohn was released in 1985, and deported.

-As a member of the Roman Catholic Church, the perpetrator, according to Canons 1331 and 1370 § 1 of the Church code, incurred the Church penalty of excommunication.
+As a member of the Roman Catholic Church (at the time), the perpetrator, according to Canons 1331 and 1370 § 1 of the Church code, incurred the Church penalty of excommunication.
 In the case of the use of force against the pope, the penalty comes into effect directly, without trial.
 Due to the excommunication, Fernández y Krohn lost the right to receive or confer the sacraments until he could be reconciled in confession.
+After his excommunication, he ceased to be a member of the Catholic Church.